justusthane/justusthane.github.io/tech/editing-pixel-art-in-photoshop/index.md

 title: "Editing Pixel Art in Photoshop"
 date: 2020-09-02
 ---
-Editing pixel art in Photoshop isn't entirely straight forward, but easy enough with a few simple instructions.
+Editing pixel art in Photoshop isn't entirely straightforward, but easy enough with a few simple instructions.

 # TL;DR

 This whole pointlessly long page can be boiled down to the following:

 1. Figure out how many pixels wide your pixel art is "supposed" to be.
-One way to do this is to divide the width of the image (in actual pixels) by the width of one of the "pixel art pixels".
+One way to do this is to divide the width of the image by the width of one of the "pixel art pixels".
 2. Resize the image to that size, using the "Nearest Neighbor" resampling mode.
 3. Make your edits using a 1px Pencil brush.
 4. If you need to make any selections, make sure to set Feather to 0px and disable anti-aliasing.